DigitalDieter/LSTM_Music_Generation/README.md

 ![train](/img/train.png)

-The model now can be retrained, you have to selected the weights file from which the training of the model continues.
+The model now can be retrained.
+You have to select the weights file from which the training of the model continues.
 ```bash
 python re_train.py
 ```

 ![GEN_MUSIC](img/chooe_file_for_gen_music.png)

-After executing the re_train script, you have to select the Numpy weights file which is used as input for retraining (use arrow keys for selecting)
+After executing the re_train script, you have to select the Numpy weights file, which is used as input for retraining (use arrow keys for selecting).

 # Visualized LSTM model